Kotambail-Hegde/Masquerade-Emulator/README.md

 _This was just a hobby project that I started for fun, but was not able to put much effort because of my busy schedule._

-_But still, the emulator tries to be as accurate as possible but since I don't have the actual hardware for any of the systems that I am trying to emulate, I was completely relying on other's research which is readily available on discord, blogposts and other emulator specific wiki pages for implementing the corner cases.
+_But still, the emulator tries to be as accurate as possible but since I don't have the actual hardware for any of the systems that I am trying to emulate, I was completely relying on other's research that I could readily find on discord, blogposts or other emulator specific wiki pages for implementing the corner cases.
 I personally have done very minimal 'original research' for these platforms._

-_I have avoided referencing other emulator's source code and tried to only rely on online information as much as possible, but still had to rely on few a cycle accurate emulators (mentioned in credit section below) and tweak them to either extract debug logs or to run my own custom roms and analyse the behaviour._
+_I have avoided referencing other emulator's source code and tried to only rely on online information as much as possible, but still had to rely on a few cycle accurate emulators (mentioned in credit section below) and tweak them to either extract debug logs or to run my own custom roms and analyse the behaviour._

 **_So, what is Masquerade ?_**